 I argue that one important—and generally forgotten—task of political philosophy is to reconcile us with our institutions and with our fellow citizens.
 In this paper, I put forward the benefits of reconciliation compared to critical theory.

-I put forward some guidelines to think about borders within the context of liberal theory, avoiding to fall into nationalism and cosmopolitanism.
+I put forward some guidelines to think about borders within the context of liberal theory, avoiding falling into nationalism and cosmopolitanism.

 Teaching